nidhim32/Nidhi_BlueStampPortfolio/index.md

 My first milestone was getting my arduino, UV sensor, and buzzer connected on my breadboard.
-It was able to connect to my computer through a micro-USB cable and send the correct signals to my serial moniter that the UV threshold had been reached or when the buzzer had been sounded.
+They were able to connect to my computer through a micro-USB cable and send the correct signals to my serial moniter that the UV threshold had been reached or when the buzzer had been sounded.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.